qluan1/text-annotation-tool/README.md

  */
 ```

-A sample input file and a sample out file can be found in directory
+A sample input file and a sample output file can be found in directory
 ```sh
 /examples/
 ```